 6/11/2019 – Tuesday Erie Canal Cruise: We started today with yet another meal.
 We had brunch at the Waterfront Grill in Herkimer, NY on the Mohawk River.
 After brunch we took a trip on the Erie Canal Way, a National Heritage Corridor.
 The Erie Canal was a major (and controversial) public works project built between 1817 and 1825 linking the Atlantic Sea Board and the Great Lakes.
 It led New York State to be known as the Empire State as it help NY become an economic powerhouse.
 The 363 mile canal was a engineering feat it was a water route to national unity and world trade.

 6/12/2019 – Wednesday We left the Cooperstown area and headed to Newburgh,NY, which was our last stop with our group.
 We had a short driving day and thanks to our friend MJ Arquette, we stop in the town she grew up in, Saugerties.
-MJ suggested we take a beautiful walk along the water to an old lighthouse on the Hudson River that still operates today.
-We were lucky to find an open field to park in and off we went on our hike.
+MJ suggested we take a beautiful walk along the water to an old lighthouse that was built in 1869, on the Hudson River that still operates today.
+As we started down the lane to the Lighthouse we started to worry whether we would be able to park or turn around at the Lighthouse.
+Luckily we saw an open field to park in and off we went on our hike.

-Another suggestion MJ made was to go to the Diamond Mills Restaurant and sit on the patio overlooking the falls.
+Another suggestion made by MJ was to go to the Diamond Mills Restaurant and sit on the patio overlooking the falls.

 6/13/2019 – Thursday We started our day by going to the FDR Library in Hyde Park, what a treat!
+This is our fifth or sixth visit to a Presidential Library and like National Parks our advice is if you are close to one don’t miss it!
 FDR donated the land and building on his farm for the library and was very involved in choosing many of the items in the library.
 We spent a half a day reading and learning about his life and seeing a special visiting exhibit on D Day.
 We were unaware of the deep friendship and respect Roosevelt and Churchill had for one another and how their friendship and commitment helped make D Day a success.
 We also learned of the tremendous influence that Eleanor played in influencing FDR she was his eyes and ears traveling the country listening to ordinary citizens and their concerns as his health deteriorated she became even more important.
-Eleanor seemed to be comfortable and interested in visiting with the president or prime minister of a foreign country as she was with an ordinary citizen or neighbor.
-She saw value in all people and genuinely liked people of all walks of life.
+Eleanor seemed to be just as comfortable and interested visiting with the president or prime minister of a foreign country as she was with an ordinary citizen or neighbor.
+She saw the value in all people and genuinely liked people of all walks of life.
+We enjoy the Skyline Drive a short drive from our home thank you FDR and the new deal.

 No matter what caravan trip we have been on food, restaurants, and eating is a high priority so going to the Culinary Institute Of America (CIA) was a “must visit”.
 After spending the morning at the FDR Library we met our group at the CIA, which is a non profit school with five separate locations, four in the states and one in Singapore.
 The main campus, in Hyde Park, offers associate, and bachelor degrees in culinary science and food management, and trains some of the best chefs in the country.
 We had a student from India lead out tour which was fun and then we ate in one of the four student run restaurants.